palmmc/serenity-bridge/README.md

 The plugin establishes a connection between a Minecraft and Discord server.

 ## Getting Started
-1) Grab the [latest release](https://github.com/palmmc/serenity-bridge/releases/tag/Beta), and put the `.zip` file that you download into your `/plugins/` folder.
+1) Grab the [latest release](https://github.com/palmmc/serenity-bridge/releases/), and put the `.sjs` file that you download into your `/plugins/` folder.
-2) Extract the `.zip` file into the repository so it becomes a folder, and delete the old `.zip` version once it is complete.
+2) Run your server once, so it loads the plugin.
-3) Go into the new folder, then into the `/src/` folder, and edit `config.scfg`.
+3) Go into the new folder, then into the `/config/` folder, and make the changes to the configuration files that you want.
+  ([!]
+Make sure to set your bot's token and channel ID in `properties.scfg`, or the plugin will not work.)
-4) Add your token & channel ID (if you don't know how to this step, there is a tutorial link in the file).
+  ([?]
+If you do not know how to create a discord bot, see the tutorial linked at the top of that `properties.scfg` file.)
-5) Customize anything else that you want in the config, then save it, and you're done!
+4) Save your changes, and you're done!
 Start up your server to begin bridging!

 ## Feedback
 I hope you find good use out of this plugin!